From “When Caring Hurts: Managing Compassion Fatigue”, VetMedTeam

 Identifying Compassion Fatigue

 The Human-Animal Bond can be defined as a mutually beneficial and dynamic relationship between people and animals, influenced by behaviours essential to the health and well-being of both.
+In many situations, pets are considered family members.

 People feel connected to the animals in their lives, displayed by the expression of affection and sense of understanding between people and pets.